qwoplakjos/BluestacksRooter/README.md

 # BluestacksRooter

-Enable root on all your Bluestacks devices
+Enable/Disable root on all your Bluestacks devices